GTPin - A Dynamic Binary Instrumentation Framework

 Pin provides a rich API that abstracts away the underlying instruction-set idiosyncrasies and allows context information such as register contents to be passed to the injected code as parameters.
 Pin automatically saves and restores the registers that are overwritten by the injected code so the application continues to work.
 Limited access to symbol and debug information is available as well.

 Pin was originally created as a tool for computer architecture analysis, but its flexible API and an active community (called "Pinheads") have created a diverse set of tools for security, emulation and parallel program analysis.

 Pin is proprietary software developed and supported by Intel and is supplied free of charge for non-commercial use.
 Pin is given under the End User License Agreement for the Intel® Software Development Products, section 2.2 License for Noncommercial License Types.
 Pin includes the source code for a large number of example instrumentation tools like basic block profilers, cache simulators, instruction trace generators, etc. It is easy to derive new tools using the examples as a template.

-The best way to get started is to read the user's manual.
-Pin developers also regularly organize tutorials and workshops.
-They are held at conferences and universities.
+The best way to get started is to read the GTPin user manual.

 If you have specific questions after reading the user's manual, you should first check the FAQ page.
 If that doesn't answer your question, you can search through the archives of the Pinheads newsgroup to see if anyone else asked your question.
 Finally, if that doesn't solve your problem, feel free to post a message to the newsgroup (don't forget to include your Pin kit number, operating system, processor, and gcc version).